Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Discussion

-Beyond clarifying the origin of the thermal Hall effect in \rcl, our measurements provide a direct experimental link between phonon Hall viscosity and phonon Berry curvature---connecting two concepts that have, until now, remained largely theoretical~\cite{avronViscosityQuantumHall1995,barkeshliDissipationlessPhononHall2012,yePhononHallViscosity2021, zhangPhononHallViscosity2021,flebusPhononHallViscosity2023}.
-Conventionally, viscosity is thought of as a long-wavelength property of sound, whereas Berry curvature is associated with the microscopic wave functions of phonons.
-The connection between phonon Hall viscosity and Berry curvature can be demonstrated by examining how the Hamiltonian of the system, $\mathcal{H}$, changes under an applied strain: $\frac{\partial\mathcal{H}}{\partial \varepsilon_{ij}}$.
-The stress of a state $\left.|\Psi\right>$ is the expectation value of this derivative: $\sigma_{ij} = \left<\Psi\left|\frac{\partial\mathcal{H}}{\partial \varepsilon_{ij}}\right|\Psi\right>$.
-If the state of the system varies trivially with strain, then this reduces to the classical definition of stress: $\sigma_{ij} = \partial E/\partial \varepsilon_{ij}\equiv c_{ijkl}\varepsilon_{kl}$, where $E$ is the state's energy.
-If, however, the system gains a geometric phase when traversing a path in strain space, then the expectation value acquires Berry curvature,
+Beyond clarifying the origin of the thermal Hall effect in \rcl, our measurements highlight the connection between phonon Hall viscosity and phonon Berry curvature---two concepts that have, until now, remained largely theoretical~\cite{avronViscosityQuantumHall1995,barkeshliDissipationlessPhononHall2012,yePhononHallViscosity2021, zhangPhononHallViscosity2021,flebusPhononHallViscosity2023}.
+Conventionally, viscosity is thought of as a long-wavelength property of sound that produces stress when a system is subject to time-varying strain (\autoref{eq:hooke} from above):